 A friend posted this on Facebook.

-Out of concern, I reacted to the post with a "care" emoji and asked if he's okay—which was met with a "haha" reaction followed by an "OK kaayo!"
+Out of concern, I reacted to the post with a "care" emoji and asked if he's okay—which was met with a "haha" reaction followed by an "OK kaayo!"I was puzzled with the reply but I just shrugged it off.
+Not my business anyway.

 Out of the 1,200 people on my friends list, another one posted something similar a few days later.

 I thought it was just another trend that I wasn't aware of.
 You should know how ignorant I am when it comes to this.
 I learned what 'awit' means just last year—a Gen Z term that started about 4 years ago.
-And don't start me with forda fersonfor today's videothe design is very, [insert a word] pa more, amaccana accla, and whatever banat you have there.
+And don't start me with forda ferson, for today's video, the design is very, [insert a word] pa more, amaccana accla, and whatever banat you have there.

 I do spend a lot of time on Facebook, but it's honestly difficult to keep track of all these catch phrases.
-Probably because the friends I interact with, whether online or in person, don't use such language.
+Probably because the friends I interact with, whether online or in person, do not use such language.
 I swear, when I go deep in the comments section, I would need an alien decoder or something.
 I get lost in translation whenever I come across one, but I am also too lazy to look it up and never even bothered to ask.

-So I went back to the post, which by that time had already received a number of comments that read: "legit resbaker here", "done po, pa follow back", "count me in", "pa-follow po sa reels para organic", "payakap din po, dami ko na follow wala naman resbak"
+So I went back to the post, which by that time had already received a number of comments that read: "legit resbaker here", "done po, pa follow back", "count me in", "pa-follow po sa reels para organic", "payakap din po, dami ko na follow wala naman resbak".

 Oh, I see.